 Yes.
 The maximum allowed by Indonesian customs is 1 litter per person.

 Absolutely forbidden!
-In Indonesia you can get death sentence or life in prison for carrying or using any drugs, even in small quantities!
+In Indonesia you can get death sentence or life in prison for carrying or using any kind of drugs, even in small quantities!

-Besides taking very high risks, you would also put in risk all the people who are with you on board.
+Besides taking very high risks, you would also put in risk all the other people on board, guests and crew.